For COVID-19 Travel and RS Tours information, see our FAQ.

 ▲▲▲ Palermo Sicily's sprawling, gritty capital, with colorful markets and bustling shopping streets that signal a fun-loving city in regeneration.
 The worthwhile Monreale Cathedral, just a few miles to the west, makes an easy half-day excursion.

-▲▲▲ Siracusa Former home to Sicily's greatest ancient Greek settlement, now a modern centered on the historic island of Ortigia, boasting shabby-chic lanes, a grand Baroque piazza, and a lazy seafront promenade.
+▲▲▲ Siracusa Former home to Sicily's greatest ancient Greek settlement, now a modern city centered on the lovely historic island of Ortigia, boasting shabby-chic lanes, a grand Baroque piazza, and a lazy seafront promenade.

-▲▲ Cefalù Fishing-turned-beach-bum village, an hour from Palermo, with a charming old town center, a Norman cathedral, fine seafood options, and an inviting, sandy beach.
+▲▲ Cefalù Fishing-village turned beach-bum village, an hour from Palermo, with a charming old town center, a Norman cathedral, fine seafood options, and an inviting, sandy beach.

-▲▲ Villa Romana del Casale Remote palace deep in the middle of the island boasting the largest collection of in situ Roman mosaics ever found.
+▲▲ Villa Romana del Casale Remote palace deep in the middle of the island boasting the largest collection of Roman mosaics ever found in situ.

 ▲▲ Ragusa The finest of southeast Sicily's picturesque hill towns, with higgledy-piggledy stone homes blanketing two adjacent hilltops.